KayEm06/Linux-privilege-escalation/Network File System.md

 ```
 cat /etc/exports
 ```
 Shares that are currently mounted on the file system are stored.
+If no proper authentication or authorisation mechanisms are used, these shares can be exploited to escalate privileges or to exfiltrate sensitive information.
 ```
 cat /proc/mounts
 ```